zachfox/zachfox.github.io/_posts/2018-04-10-matlab-fill.md

 </p>
 Notice that `fill` automatically closes the polygon by drawing a line from the last specified vertex to the initial vertex.
 In the case of the bowtie, from `(1,1)` to `(0,0)`.

 To draw time series data with those crafty standard deviation shadings, we can draw a polygon that goes "out and back".
-The time values should monotonically increase, and then turn around and monotonically decrease in the same way.
+The x values should monotonically increase, and then turn around and monotonically decrease in the same way.
 The trick in MATLAB is to use the
 `flip` function, which reverses a vector.

 {% highlight matlab %}